IO::Handle - supply object methods for I/O handles

 NOTE

-may want to keep object related variables in the hash table part of the GLOB.
+An IO::Handle object is a reference to a symbol/GLOB reference (see the Symbol package).
+Some modules that inherit from IO::Handle may want to keep object related variables in the hash table part of the GLOB.
 In an attempt to prevent modules trampling on each other I propose the that any such module should prefix its variables with its own name separated by _'s.
-For example the IO::Socket module keeps a timeout
+For example the IO::Socket module keeps a timeout variable in 'io_socket_timeout'.

 SEE ALSO